MarcStan/email-relay/Readme.md

 * `SendgridApiKey` - key with at least `Mail Send` permissions in your Sendgrid account
 * `RelayTargetEmail` - if set all emails sent to the domain will be forwarded to this email
 * `Domain` - name of your domain, example.com and `@example.com` both work, if you have setup emails for a subdomain, then set the specific subdomain mail.example.com
+* `Subject` - customize the prefix needed to send emails.
+Defaults to "Relay for"

 Optionally also enable this: